-Aristocracy and culture has always surrounded the Greyhound, and in early times only royalty bred them.
+Aristocracy and culture have always surrounded the Greyhound, and in early times only royalty bred them.
 England has played an important role in the development of the breed, with the first illustrations dating back to the 9th century.
-It was used on practically all kinds of game, from deer, stags, foxes and such, but the hare is the Greyhound’s natural quarry.
-Formal coursing events came on the scene over two centuries ago.
+It was used on practically all kinds of game, from deer, stags, foxes, and such, but the hare is the Greyhound’s natural quarry.
+Formal coursing events came onto the scene over two centuries ago.

-Today the breed’s most valued trait is companionship — a lovely dog with a lively personality.
+Today the breed’s most valued trait is companionship.
+They’re lovely dogs with lively personalities.

 The Havanese is an old breed with title to a colorful history.
 The Havanese is the national dog of Cuba and its only native breed.
 The dog’s journey to Cuba most likely was aboard the trade ships sailing from the island of Tenerife in the early 16th century.

-Cuban trade was highly restricted by the Spanish, for many years allowing Tenerife to be one of the only open ports, and it would appear these little dogs who had found their way into homes of Cuban aristocracy developed without much outside influence.
+Cuban trade was highly restricted by the Spanish, for many years allowing Tenerife to be one of the only open ports.
+These little dogs apparently found their way into homes of Cuban aristocracy developed without much outside influence.

 As colonial Cuba developed and prospered the popularity of the Havanese grew.
-As Cuban culture shifted, the little dog of Havana, adaptable as always, became a family dog extraordinare, playmate of children, watchdog, and herder of the family poultry flock.
-By the mid-18th century, they were trendy in Europe, often exhibited in European dog shows and type was well established.
-All the Havanese in the world today, save those from the “iron curtain” countries and those remaining in Cuba, stem from 11 little immigrants.
+As Cuban culture shifted, the little dog of Havana, adaptable as always, became a family dog extraordinaire, playmate of children, watchdog, and herder of the family poultry flock.
+By the mid-18th century, they were trendy in Europe, often exhibited in European dog shows, and the type was well-established.
+All the Havanese in the world today, save those from former Soviet Union countries and those remaining in Cuba, stem from 11 little immigrant canines.

-With the advent of the Cuban revolution, the class of Cubans who owned Havanese was the first to emigrate.
-Remarkably, through all their travels, Havanese type and purpose has remained virtually unchanged for the past 150 years.
-A handful of them found their way to the United States, and by the end of the 1970s a gene pool was being rebuilt.
+With the advent of the Cuban Revolution, the class of Cubans who owned Havanese was the first to emigrate.
+Remarkably, through all their travels, the Havanese type and purpose have remained virtually unchanged for the past 150 years.
+A handful of them found their way to the United States, and by the end of the 1970s, a gene pool was being rebuilt.

-At the time of the Apostle Paul, Publius, the Roman governor of Malta, had a Maltese name Issa of which he was very fond.
-Issa was the object of the poet Marcus Valerius Martialis (Martial), born in 40 A.D. at Bilbilis in Spain, in one of his celebrated epigrams.
-Literary accounts detail Maltese maintaining a place of esteem and privilege in royal households, a status the Maltese has maintained throughout history.
+In the time of the Apostle Paul, Publius, the Roman governor of Malta, had a Maltese named Issa of whom he was very fond.
+The poet Marcus Valerius Martialis (Martial), born in 40 A.D. in Spain, wrote one of his celebrated epigrams about Issa.
+Literary accounts detail the Maltese maintaining a place of esteem and privilege in royal households, a status the breed has maintained throughout history.

 The first Maltese exhibited in the United States was white and listed as a Maltese Lion Dog at Westminster’s first show in 1877.
 The American Kennel Club accepted the Maltese for registration in 1888.

-It should be noted that the Maltese is a spaniel possessing a healthy and spirited temperament, even though tiny and artistic in appearance.
+The Maltese is a spaniel with a healthy and spirited temperament, even though they are tiny and artistic in appearance.

 The Chinese Crested is believed to have evolved from the African hairless dogs.
-These dogs were traded among merchants and sailors thereby making their way to ancient port cities around the world.
+These dogs were traded among merchants and sailors, which is how they made their way to ancient port cities around the world.
 The Chinese, who seemed to favor dogs of smaller size, selectively bred the African hairless to a smaller size and continued an active trade.